The Psychology of Reset Rituals: How Small Cues Create Big Shifts

 Grand rituals often fail because they demand too much time and energy.
 Small cues succeed because they are:

-Immediate → three seconds to spray and breathe.
+- Immediate → three seconds to apply and breathe.

 In psychology, this is called salience — when a cue is prominent, it's more likely to trigger the action.